Hard Miles: A Movie Review by a Longtime Cyclist

 As a cycling enthusiast since the late 1980s, I’ve enjoyed classics like Breaking Away (1979) and American Flyers (1985) multiple times.
 I was curious how Hard Miles would compare.
 The first thing that stood out was the product placement.
 Alongside the robin egg’s blue Ventum NS1 Greg Townsend rides, there was a Google Pixel phone (the Pixel 5, I think) and a non-Mac computer.
 This was a modern underdog story, after all

 However, I found it odd that Townsend frequently had to bring in his Ventum to a bike shop to repair its wheels.
 Modern wheels with deep rims and low spoke counts rarely go out of true, and with disc brakes, perfect trueness matters much less than it did in the old days.
+(I also wonder what Ventum thought about the suggestion that the wheels on their bikes are weak.)

-Despite this minor inconsistency, the film showcased a truly modern bicycle with aero frameset, aero wheels, and fully integrated cable routing.
+Despite this minor absurdity, the film showcased a truly modern bicycle with aero frameset, aero wheels, and fully integrated cable routing.
 Even the delinquents, riding older or homebuilt frames, had Shimano STI shifters, though with external instead of under-bar-tape cables.

 One delightful surprise was the humor.
 It wasn’t the Jim Carrey-type slapstick variety that I don’t care for, but rather subtle, witty, and sarcastic.
 I laughed out loud several times, particularly at a scene where a teen misunderstood “peloton” as a reference to “you mean those rich b*tch exercise bikes?”
 The dialogue was smartly written, avoiding corny clichés while keeping the rebellious teenagers’ remarks realistic.
 It also avoided drawing out obvious jokes (like lube for saddle sores) too much; it mentioned Chamois Butt’r only a few times.